-The College grants personal business leave to full-time 12-month employees to prevent a loss of pay during certain types of absences.
-For new full-time employees, personal business leave will be pro-rated the first year, based on hire date.
+The College grants personal business leave upon hire to full-time 12-month employees to prevent a loss of pay during certain types of absences.
 It is intended for such reasons as attending a funeral of someone outside the immediate family, conducting legal business, and similar matters of a personal nature.
 Use of personal leave is limited to one day at a time unless prior approval has been granted by the President.
 Personal leave cannot be used on consecutive days even if only a partial day is used.
 It is not intended as additional vacation time or sick leave.
 Approval for personal leave must be obtained in advance from the appropriate administrative officer.
-Exceptions may be granted in the case of an emergency.
+Exceptions may be granted by the President in the case of an emergency.

-Each full-time twelve-month employee is granted the equivalent of five working days on July 1 of each fiscal year.
-Unused time does not accumulate and is not paid upon termination.
+Each full-time twelve-month employee is granted the equivalent of five (5) working days of personal leave on their annual hire date each year.
+Unused time does not accumulate and is not paid at the end of employment.